DFE-Digital/teaching-vacancies/documentation/hosting.md

 An [organisation](https://docs.cloud.service.gov.uk/orgs_spaces_users.html#organisations)
 > represents a group of users, applications and environments.
 Each org shares the same resource, quota and custom domain.
-Teaching Vacancies is in the [dfe-teacher-services organisation](https://docs.cloud.service.gov.uk/orgs_spaces_users.html#organisations)
+Teaching Vacancies is in the [dfe organisation](https://docs.cloud.service.gov.uk/orgs_spaces_users.html#organisations)

 An org is divided into one or more [spaces](https://docs.cloud.service.gov.uk/orgs_spaces_users.html#spaces).
 A space is a shared location for developing, deploying and running apps and backing services.